-Please note: Applications are available in the Admissions office, located in the Wrangler Express, first floor of the Saulsbury Campus Center.
-If you prefer to apply online, go to www.odessa.edu and click on the Apply Now link and follow the provided steps.
+Please note: Applications can be filled out online in the Wrangler Express Center, first floor of the Saulsbury Campus Center.
+You may also apply online, by going to www.odessa.edu and clicking on the Apply Now link and follow the provided steps.
 As of the fall 2006 semester, all students applying for admission or readmission must complete a core residency questionnaire to determine residency status for tuition purposes.
 Students must also submit documentation of TSI (Texas Success Initiative) status.
 All transcripts and other official documents submitted for admission purposes become the property of Odessa College and will not be returned to the student.

-- Returning Students Not Currently Enrolled Students who have attended OC but have not taken classes within the last calendar year must reapply for admission in the Admissions Office. - High School Graduates Graduates from an accredited high school need to submit an official high school transcript with date of graduation and rank in class.
+- 1) Returning Students Not Currently Enrolled Students who have attended OC but have not taken classes within the last calendar year must reapply for admission in the Admissions Office. - 2) High School Graduates Graduates from an accredited high school need to submit an official high school transcript with date of graduation and rank in class.